Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Notations and basic lemmas

 \noi These conditions can be satisfied given $\max (-\al + \frac 32, - \frac{3}{10} \al + \frac 35) < s < \frac{13}{10} \al - \frac 35$ and $\eta > 0$ sufficiently small.
 By duality, H\"older's inequality, interpolation, and the Strichartz estimate \eqref{Lp_str}, we have

 \noi which proves the desired estimate \eqref{str_l}. \end{proof}

-We also show the following trilinear estimates, which is a generalized version of Lemma 2.7 in \cite{OWZ} (see also Proposition 8.6 in \cite{Bring2}).
+We also show the following trilinear estimates, which extends \cite[Lemma~2.7]{OWZ} (see also \cite[Proposition~8.6]{Bring2}).
 The estimates will be useful when one of the term is the stochastic convolution.
 In particular, the estimate \eqref{tri2} below plays a crucial role in our globalization argument. \begin{lemma} Let $1 < \al \leq \frac 32$ and $\eps, \dl > 0$ be sufficiently small.
 Let $s \in \R$ be such that

 \noi Then, there exists $r \geq \frac{10}{3}$ satisfying $s > \frac 32 - \frac{3 + \al}{r}$ such that for each closed interval $I \subset \R$, we have

 \noi Furthermore, we have

 \end{lemma}